Judith Mary Twynam1

 Hon.
 Hugh Tyrwhitt was born on 14 July 1856.2 He was the son of Sir Henry Thomas Tyrwhitt, 3rd Bt. and Emma Harriet Wilson, Baroness Berners.1 He married Julia Mary Foster, daughter of William Orme Foster, on 10 August 1882.1,2 He died on 26 October 1907 at age 51.1

-Hon.
-Hugh Tyrwhitt gained the rank of Commodore in the service of the Royal Navy.2 He was invested as a Commander, Royal Victorian Order (C.V.O.).2 He was invested as a Companion, Order of the Star of India (C.S.I.).2 He held the office of Private Secretary to the First Lord of the Admiralty between 1902 and 1905.2 He held the office of Aide-de-Camp to HM King George V.2
+He gained the rank of Commodore in the Royal Navy.2 He was appointed Commander, Royal Victorian Order (C.V.O.)2 He was appointed Companion, Order of the Star of India (C.S.I.)2 He held the office of Private Secretary to the First Lord of the Admiralty between 1902 and 1905.2 He held the office of Aide-de-Camp to HM King George V.2

 Child of Hon.
 Hugh Tyrwhitt and Julia Mary Foster